UPPMAX/naiss_file_transfer_course/docs/reflections/20250307/README.md

 that stayed the whole course).

 How well the schedule would work was a big unknown.
-I talked to my collegue that I want him to teach, but with a student-centered approach, this may not have worked.
+I talked to my colleague that I want him to teach, but with a student-centered approach, this may not have worked.
 We were both open and flexible about this.
-The schedule, however, turned out reasonably well, with my colleague indeed being able to lead his sessions in the alloted times.
+The schedule, however, turned out reasonably well, with my colleague indeed being able to lead his sessions in the allotted times.

 The breaks were a source of confusion: the first was at 9:50, the second at 11:00.
 It turned out that the first session could use 10 more minutes.